mo1ein/jobname/src/ozone.md

 - What is waitgroup?

-- Have you experience with RabbitMQ?
+- Do you have you experience with RabbitMQ?

 - Any questions?